The Serpent's Garden

 While caught up in her warm, comfortable tangle, Ysalia giggled and reached out to frame the stubborn woman's face in her hands.
 Instinctively, those hovering snakes whipped out and nipped the human's hands with their stinging fangs, leaving small lacerations that reached up to her wrists.
 It hurt, but Ysalia did not pull away as she enjoyed surprising softness she felt on the supposed monster's face.

 "You're hopelessly stubborn too, it would seem... to die.
-My venom is just as poisonous as those berries you stuffed your bely with."
+My venom is just as poisonous as those berries you stuffed your belly with."
 The Gorgon decided not to pull her face away, those hands were warm and clammy while those of her stony companions were only cold and dry.

 Ysalia gave the contented look of a girl ready to die, which Ophidia hated to see more than she could understand at the time.
 "O-okay, that's fine...
 I was scared to die alone, so can you keep me nice and wrapped up like this?
 I don't have any way to pay... oh, you can eat me if you like.
 If I still had my flower garden I could give you something beautiful instead."